 Few Canadian brands carry the same weight as Canadian Tire.
 Established over 100 years ago, it has evolved from a tire and automotive retailer into a multifaceted retail powerhouse that touches nearly every Canadian household.
-Ranked #27 among Canada’s Top 100 Brands in 2025 (Brandirectory), Canadian Tire combines national recognition with strategic diversification to remain a dominant force in the Canadian retail landscape.
+Ranked #24 among Canada’s Top 100 Brands in 2026, Canadian Tire continues to stand as one of the country’s most valuable and recognizable retail brands.
+The company maintains a strong national presence across automotive, home, sports, and seasonal retail categories, supported by its integrated loyalty, financial services, and digital commerce ecosystem.

 The company’s dual identity as both a cultural brand and a modern retail conglomerate makes it a compelling subject for business analysis.
 Canadians know it for its auto services, household goods, and sporting equipment, but behind the scenes, Canadian Tire operates a sophisticated ecosystem of retail, loyalty, financial services, and supply chain operations.